 - Notify the students that the college will accept not accept liability for damages.

 Students residing in Burrage and Colonial Halls may bring personal furniture into their rooms.
 The furniture must be kept in good condition.
 The amount of furniture is limited by any amount that cause issues with cleaning or safety concerns (blocking exits or entrances).
-Doane College reserves the right to require students to remove any student personal furniture.
+Doane University reserves the right to require students to remove any student personal furniture.
 Students that damage their own personal furniture on purpose may be require to move it and may be prohibited from having additional personal furniture in the future.
 No outside lofts are permitted.

 Students residing in Frees, Hansen, Sheldon, and Smith Halls are allowed to move the following items into their rooms: desk chairs, storage bins and drawers, bookcases (not to exceed 3' in length by 4' in height by 1' in depth), futons, television stands, any chair that can be folded and stored when not in use, and bedside lamps.
 Other items are prohibited.